mosip/mosip-infra/deployment/v3/utils/bqatsdk_jar_build/README.md

     ```bash
     docker push IMAGE
     ```
+ **NOTE: Push the image to required docker hub**

-13. **Restart Artifactory Pod**:
+13. **Deploy Artifactory Image**:
-    After pushing changes, restart the Artifactory pod in the `bqatsdk` namespace.
+    After pushing changes to docker hub, deploy the Artifactory pod in the `bqatsdk` namespace with the new image created.

 14. **Map New Artifactory zip_file_path **:
    ```